 So far we have assumed that the MPs' career concerns are shaped by the ability of the current party leadership to reward loyalty and punish rebellion.
-However, the prospect of a career under a new party leader can also be a strong motivator to rebel against the current leadership, particularly so if its position is perceived to be weak and rebellion is a means to further weaken it.
+However, the prospect of a career under a new party leader also can be a strong motivator for rebelling against the current leadership, particularly so if its position is perceived to be weak and rebellion is a means to weaken it further.
 In the context of the three Meaningful Votes, it is clear that the position of the May government was fragile.
-This, combined with the fact that she was eventually replaced by Boris Johnson as Prime Minster, opens up a unique opportunity to test if the backbenchers' vote choices in the Meaningful Votes were influenced by the prospect of a promotion under a future Johnson-led government.
-To do this, we note two points.
-Firstly, since Theresa May had "survived" an internal vote of no confidence before the first meaningful vote, it is reasonable to assume that expectations of a change in leadership were lower at the time of the first vote than at the time of the last.
-This motivates investigating why some Conservative backbenchers changed their position on the Withdrawal Agreement between the first, second and third vote.
-Secondly, Johnson was widely tipped as the most likely candidate to replace May if her administration were to fall.
-He announced just before the third Meaningful Vote that he would support it after having vote against in the previous votes.
-We can use this fact to test if those MPs who (ex post) got promoted to his new administration were "loyal" to him and also switched their vote when he did.
-If so, this would be consistent with the prospect of promotion under a future government being a motivator.
+This, combined with the fact that she eventually was replaced by Boris Johnson as Prime Minster, opens up a unique opportunity to test if the backbenchers' vote choices in the Meaningful Votes were influenced by the prospect of a promotion under a future Johnson-led government.
+To do that, we note two points.
+Firstly, since Theresa May had "survived" an internal vote of no confidence before the first meaningful vote, it is reasonable to assume that the time of the last.
+This motivates investigating why some Conservative backbenchers changed their positions on the Withdrawal Agreement between the first, second and third votes.
+Secondly, Johnson widely was tipped as the most likely candidate to replace May if her administration were to fall.
+He announced just before the third Meaningful Vote that he would support it after having voted against in the previous votes.16 We can use Johnson's PM expectations to test if those MPs who (ex post) got promoted by his new administration were "loyal" to him and also switched their votes when he did.
+If so, such vote switching would be consistent with the prospect of promotion under a future government being a motivator.

-To implement this test, we code the two variables JOHNSON GOVERNMENT SE-NIOR and JOHNSON GOVERNMENT JUNIOR which are equal to one if an MP got a senior (Cabinet) or a junior (non-cabinet) post, respectively, in the Johnson administration.
-We, then, test whether these variables can predict if the 118 Conservative backbench MPs who voted against the Withdrawal Agreement in the first Meaningful Vote changed the way they voted in subsequent votes.
+To implement that test, we code the two variables JOHNSON GOVERNMENT SENIOR and JOHNSON GOVERNMENT JUNIOR which are set equal to one if an MP got a senior (Cabinet) or a junior (non-cabinet) post, respectively, in the Johnson administration.
+We, then, test whether those variables can predict if the 118 Conservative backbench MPs who voted against the Withdrawal Agreement in the first Meaningful Vote changed the way they voted in subsequent votes.
 Table 6 reports the results.
-In column (1), the dependent variable (VOTE CHANGE 1-2) is a dummy equal to 1 for MPs who voted against in the first Meaningful Vote and for in the second (zero otherwise).
+In column (1), the dependent variable (VOTE CHANGE 1-2) is a dummy equal to one for MPs who voted against in the first Meaningful Vote and for in the second (zero otherwise).
 In column (2), the dependent variable (VOTE CHANGE 2-3) is a dummy equal to one for MPs who voted against in the second Meaningful Vote and for in the third (zero otherwise).
-While our results should be interpreted cautiously due to the small sample size, we see that the MPs who got appointed to senior positions in the Johnson administration were 33 percent less likely to change their vote between the first and the second vote, but 34 percent more likely to switch between the second and the third vote.
-Those who got junior positions were not more likely to change their vote than other MPs.
-This is consistent with a "follow Johnson effect" whereby the rebels who anticipated (correctly) they might get senior posts in a Johnson administration changed their vote when Johnson
+While our results should be interpreted cautiously because of the small sample size,17 we see that the MPs who were appointed to senior positions in the Johnson administration were 36 percentage points less likely to change their votes between the first and the second vote, but 36 percentage points more likely to switch between the second and the third vote.
+Those appointed junior positions were not more likely to change their vote than other MPs.
+That finding is consistent with a "follow Johnson effect" whereby the rebels who anticipated (correctly) that they might get senior posts in a Johnson administration changed their votes when Johnson did.
+Although other explanations for that pattern are possible, it suggests that career concerns related to rewards by a future leader were salient.